I Have Been Admitted

 Health Care Insurance

 Medical care is an important part of taking care of one's own health and well-being.
 SDSU Student Health Services (SHS) is a vital program, but it does not cover medical emergencies, after-hours care, a full range of medical specialists, hospital facilities or other medical services provided outside of SHS.
 In addition, access to SHS does not meet the government mandate for health insurance.
 Therefore, it is recommended that students arrange with their health plan to have a local primary care physician.

 While the University does not provide accident or health insurance coverage to students, we do have services available to assist students with obtaining or utilizing health care.
-Students can meet with a Community Resource Specialist in Well-being & Health Promotion Department to learn more about their health insurance, to find local providers who accept their insurance, to learn where to go in an emergency, and to obtain assistance in accessing specialists.
+Students can meet with a specialist in the Well-being & Health Promotion Department to learn more about their health insurance, to find local providers who accept their insurance, to learn where to go in an emergency, and to obtain assistance in accessing specialists.
 Students can also be connected with an Enrollment Specialist if they are looking to obtain health insurance or to better understand their options.
 To make an appointment call (619) 594-4133 or find out more on the Well-being & Health Promotion website.

 Your personal registration information will be available through your SDSU WebPortal account.
 Under My Registration you will find your personal registration date and time, fee payment information, and registration holds.
 You will not be allowed to register for classes until you have paid your basic tuition and fees.